gradha/gradha.github.io/src/articles/40-from-python-windows-console-to-nim-karax-webapp.rst

     crazycommentgenerator.nim(379, 15) Error: Expected a node of kind nnkIdent, got nnkOpenSymChoice

 So just like with Karax weird input vs button behaviour I decided to look elsewhere and copy&paste the necessary repetition.
-Life is to short to look into obscure compiler meta programming bugs.
+Life is too short to look into obscure compiler meta programming bugs.